“Intervention” is an award-winning reality show about addiction and the extraordinary lengths it can take to face one’s unhealthy compulsions.

 Such a process may lead us into the most painful and intense emotional journey we have ever experienced.
 It takes courage, deep spiritual resources and an undying belief in the power of prayer and divine presence.

 We only intervene with someone or some group when we love them.
 You and I see destructive behavior every day in our culture, in the lives of clergy and in the lives of congregations.

 However, the only times we are moved to action is when someone or something that we love is threatened.

-If you love your church or your ministers, then you may find yourself at the place of considering an intervention that is fueled by that love.
+If you love your church or your ministers, you may find yourself at the place of considering an intervention fueled by that love.

 God can use that love and the power of facing the truth to bring health and healing to his church and those he has called into ministry.

 How do you know when an intervention is called for?

 In the realm of individual clergy, the behaviors that spell trouble often mirror the behaviors that indicate dysfunctional behavior in general:

 - The individual becomes increasingly isolated, abdicating leadership.

 - Behavior becomes disjointed and irrational.